 Founded in 1998, the Liu Institute for Global Issues is a core part of UBC’s vision to prepare students to become exceptional global citizens, promote the values of a civil and sustainable society, and conduct outstanding research to serve the people of British Columbia, Canada, and the world.

-The Liu Institute is currently led by Director M. V. Ramana, SPPGA Professor and Simons Chair in Disarmament, Global and Human Security.
+The Liu Institute is currently led by Director Kristen Hopewell, SPPGA Professor and Canada Research Chair in Global Policy.

 Centre for the Study of Democratic Institutions

-The Centre for the Study of Democratic Institutions (CSDI), led by Dr. Gerald Baier, Professor of Political Science, supports publicly engaged research, teaching and knowledge-sharing on democratic practices and institutions, with a focus on citizen engagement and participation, constitutional governance, and transitional regimes.
+The Centre for the Study of Democratic Institutions (CSDI), led by SPPGA and History Prof. Heidi Tworek, supports publicly engaged research, teaching and knowledge-sharing on democratic practices and institutions, with a focus on citizen engagement and participation, constitutional governance, and transitional regimes.

 The Centre works with government and non-governmental organizations and brings together scholars, public officials, and students from diverse backgrounds and a wide range of academic disciplines.